"Virus-derived variation in diverse human genomes" by Shohei Kojima et al., PLoS Gen., 26 Apr 2021.

 Photosynthesis could be as old as life itself by Hayley Dunning, Imperial College London +ScienceDaily, 16 Mar 2021.

 Thanks, Martin Langford.
 In mainstream darwinian theory, genetic programs are composed gradually, by trial-and-error.
-Genomic sequences have been accumulating exponentially, so clear examples of that process should be abundant by now.
+For decades now, around the world, genomicists have been sequencing and cataloging genes, so clear examples of the darwinian process should be abundant.
 They aren't.
 Instead, genes seem to come abruptly, whole or in large pieces, as expected in cosmic ancestry.
 Sometimes the parts arrive long before they are deployed, as it seems here.
-Many more examples of genes that appear precede their deployment are discussed and linked from:
+Many more examples of genes that appear to precede their own deployment are discussed and linked from:

 Metazoan Genes Older Than Metazoa?